microsoft/FluidFramework/docs/tutorials/visual-component.md

     }
 }
 ```
-We can see that the state is initially empty as it only consists of the `SharedCounter` DDS and the `FluidReactComponent` will handling loading that for us.
+We can see that the state is initially empty as it only consists of the `SharedCounter` DDS, and we know the `FluidReactComponent` will be handling the loading of that since we passed it as a key in the `fluidToView` map.

 The view itself can now directly use the `this.state.counter.value` and we can update it by simply using `this.state.counter.increment(1)`.
-This will directly update the `state.counter.value` without needing any event listeners to be additionally set up.
-And there you have it, a synced clicker with persistent state without needing to directly use IComponentHandles or set up event listeners.
+This will directly update the `this.state.counter.value` without needing any event listeners to be additionally set up.
+And there you have it, a synced clicker with persistent state without needing to directly use IComponentHandles or set up event listeners!

 We can extend this example to other DDS' by passing in their corresponding `create` functions in and listening to their respective events.